Stardust-SJF/gfe_driver/README.md

 Download the binary library from the [official repository](https://github.com/thu-pacman/LiveGraph-Binary/releases).
 In the paper, we evaluated version 20200829.
 You need to download `liblivegraph.tar.gz` and extract `liblivegraph.so` into a folder.
-Then configure the driver by pointing the path to where the library has been downloading:
+Then configure the driver by pointing the path to where the library has been extracted:

 ```
 cd build